 Offshore Wellhead Production Line Monitoring using WAND Sensors

-Inductosense, in partnership with Oceaneering, conducted an 8 month trial of the WAND system on a wellhead production line on a platform in the Caspian Sea, located off the eastern coast of Baku, Azerbaijan.
+Inductosense, in partnership with Oceaneering, conducted an 8 month trial of the WAND system to demonstrate production line monitoring of a wellhead on a platform in the Caspian Sea.
+The asset is located off the eastern coast of Baku, Azerbaijan.
 The purpose of the trial was to demonstrate the repeatability, reliability, durability and accessibility of the WAND sensors and system within an offshore environment

-Production streams from wellheads often contain significant sand content and internal erosion of the flowline is a concern.
+Production line monitoring of streams from wellheads is key as they often contain significant sand content and internal erosion of the flowline is a concern.
 Internal erosion has an impact on production and safety and it is therefore important to understand the rate of erosion at various locations on the flowline.
 The traditional method of determining the erosion rate requires skilled NDT inspectors to be on the rig to acquire thickness measurements from locations using ultrasonic NDT.
 However due to human error accurate trending of this data is not possible* and there are also costs associated with facilitating the inspection (eg travel to the rig, bed-space).

 THE INDUCTOSENSE SOLUTION